 Last edited by rockinjay.
 Register to edit

-Use large wires over short distances on a direct path to the grounding rods - Lightning is high voltage, high current electricity, short and direct paths will lesson the chance of electricity to jump to near by conductors.
+Use large wires over short distances on a direct path to the grounding rods - Lightning is high voltage, high current electricity, short and direct paths will lessen the chance of electricity to jump to nearby conductors.

 The answers of using loops and right angles are the opposite of using short and direct connections.
 Lightning is high voltage, high current electricity.